Women’s Care wants to make sure that our patients are educated about Coronavirus (COVID-19).

 WHAT CAN YOU DO TO PREVENT GETTING SICK?

-UPDATED FACE COVERING REQUIREMENTS FOR OUR CLINIC
+UPDATED FACE COVERING REQUIREMENTS FOR OUR CLINICS

 - Health problems